sematext/sematext-logsene-android/README.md

 Migrating to version 3.x from 2.x
 ---------------------------------

-Starting from version **3.0.0** Logsene Android SDK contains backwards incompatible changes related to how it is initilized.
+Starting from version **3.0.0** Logsene Android SDK contains backwards incompatible changes related to how it is initialized.
 You no longer need to create the `Logsene` object everytime you would like to use it for logging.
 You no longer create the `Logsene` object itself like this:

 ```java
 Logsene logsene = new Logsene(context, true);